-- Economics at Warwick was ranked 1st in the UK in The Times and The Sunday Times Good University Guide 2015, while the Complete University Guide 2016 placed us 2nd across all UK institutions.
-In the 2014 Research Excellence Framework (REF) we were ranked 2nd in the UK for our percentage of 4* and 3* research, with 96% or our research deemed world leading and internationally excellent.
+- Economics at Warwick was ranked 3rd in the UK in both The Times and The Sunday Times Good University Guide 2016 and the Complete University Guide 2017 across all UK institutions.
+In the 2014 Research Excellence Framework (REF) we were ranked 2nd in the UK for our percentage of 4* and 3* research, with 96% of our research deemed world leading and internationally excellent

-- We have 65 full-time faculty staff available to supervise PhD students and teach our Master’s programmes, including some of the best known and most original academics in the field.
-Our collegiate approach extends from our dedicated Department-based postgraduate common rooms and computer laboratories to a full event programme, which includes postgraduate parties, PhD conferences, and academic seminars and lectures.
+- We have 65 full-time faculty staff available to supervise PhD students and teach our Master’s programmes, including some of the best-known and most original academics in the field.
+Our collegiate approach extends from our dedicated Department-based postgraduate common rooms and computer laboratories to a full events programme, which includes postgraduate parties, PhD conferences, and academic seminars and lectures.

-- Four major research centres and the Warwick Policy Lab make our Department an international centre for collaborative Economics research.
+- Four major research centres make our Department an international centre for collaborative Economics research.
 These centres put us at the heart of debates on competitive advantage in the global economy, decision research, economic theory and applied research.

 Professor Lord Robert Skidelsky's entry from our Distinguished Lecture Series, entitled 'How Much is Enough?
 The Economics of the Good Life', argues that wealth is not an end in itself but a means to the achievement and maintenance of a 'good life' - and that our economy should be organised to reflect this fact.